arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 “I don’t have eight gold coins.
 Could I give you three for now, and five later?”
 I asked.

 “I’m afraid I’ll need it now.
-This illness won’t kill him,” replied Pelegrin.
+This illness won’t kill him,” replied Pelegrin, continuing to eye me suspiciously.

 I didn’t want to press the matter, so I left quietly.

-TODO:
-- a spell to make churros, that Nauriel had modified to incorporate chai tea spices in the dough bread mix itself, and that was covered in thick sprinkling layer of maple syrup sugar powder.
+I went and sat on a rock nearby, pondering what to do next.
+I was a bit hungry.
+Thankfully, I had a scroll in my pocket (along with other scrolls) for my favorite snack.
+One that I myself had painstakingly and carefully engineered over several iterations over years.
+I learned a spell to make churros when I was eight years old, but over the years, I made a lot of little tweaks to it.
+I had adjusted the spell to have the churro's outer fried layer be exactly the level of crunchy I liked, the inside have the soft airy chewiness I enjoyed, and change the white sugar to maple sugar powder, and lastly incorporated chai spices into the dough bread mix (that I copied from a chai tea spell).
+After years of tweaking, I'd achieved what I call perfection with it.
+It was a party favorite.
+I opened up the scroll, and conjured up a stick of my unique Nauriel churro.
+The churro cured some of the disappointment I felt at how Pelegrin still viewed me.

-I went over to a corner of the town, by the woods.
-There was a little wooden shack there, with a little bar, frequented by criminals and outcasts.
+I walked over to a corner of the town, by the woods.
+There was a little wooden shack there, with a little bar, frequented by not-so-trustworthy people, and various kinds of outcasts.

 I went over to a table with the least scary looking group of people, and asked, “Is there any way I could come about five gold coins?”

 “Hullo, I’m Tim.
 We have a little job a bit north of here.
-Help us out, and five coins is yours”.
+Help us out, and five coins is yours,” replied a burly looking dwarf.
 “Whereto?”
+I asked.
 “The fewer questions, the better”.
+Tim had a miniature schnauzer sitting next to him, who gazed at me intently.
+"That's Chico.
+He's a good boy," Tim added.

-They gave me a merchant’s outfit the next day, which they’d magically shrunk to my size.
-We got in a carriage, which was pulled by these translucent iridescent mist-like beings that looked like seahorses.
+The next day they gave me a merchant’s outfit, which they’d magically shrunk to my size.
+We got into a carriage, which was pulled by these translucent iridescent mist-like beings that looked like seahorses.
+Chico sat across from me, and continued to stare at with a soul-piercing intensity.

-TODOs:
-- Chico, the dog with the seriousness of a general at war.
-- Chico mind communicating with the elves.
-Chico talking about random stuff he’s heard.
-(Chico dog photo embed?)
 #### Subchapter 3 of 7

 _From the perspective of Ildris and Alethea_: